 - Scheduling classes in appropriately-sized spaces is considered priority before specific technology and classroom configuration requests.

 - Technology requirements for each course should be submitted on the Graduate Center Room & Technology Request Form prior to course registration for preferences to be considered for the semester.

-- After course registration begins, if a classroom is not needed or if there is a change in schedule, email firstname.lastname@example.org for classes at the Columbia campus and email@example.com for classes at the Timonium campus; this is necessary to ensure proper staffing.
+- After the semester begins, if a classroom is not needed, email email@example.com for classes at the Timonium campus; this is necessary to ensure proper staffing.